About | Journal | Mona | Jack | Molly | Family | Friends | Fertility | Nudity | Sex | Sanity | Spirits | Dreams

 August 20

 Okay everybody, I appreciate all the calls and emails, but I'd rather not make a big deal about it.
 Nobody DIED or anything.
-I mean I appreciate it an all but you know.
+I mean, I appreciate it and all, but you know.

-I got the idea when I was moving some stuff in the basement and knocked over this stack of yellow tiles left over from when the bathroom was done and a couple of them broke and in my mind they looked like petals -- the shards looked like sunflower petals.
-And NO I was not stoned, just kinda grooving on my own hormones, so I took the tiles upstairs to the back porch and swept everything off the table and started breaking tiles to make sunflower petals.
+I got the idea when I was moving some stuff in the basement and knocked over this stack of yellow tiles left over from when the bathroom was done, and a couple of them broke, and in my mind they looked like petals -- the shards looked like sunflower petals.
+And NO, I was not stoned, just kinda grooving on my own hormones, so I took the tiles upstairs to the back porch and swept everything off the table, and started breaking tiles to make sunflower petals.
 Cut myself also, but I just bandaged it up and went on.
-When Mona came home I had completely lost track of the time and didn't know it was dinner time.
-Heck didn't even know it had been lunch time and I was starving so she made omelettes while I jabbered about my great new idea, which I still think is great.
-This morning after mona went to work I drove into town and bought a bunch of new tiles at the hardware store, but I also found some interesting shapes of brass and some polished wood -- AND I remembered my rocks I collected on the beach in Michigan last year because they were so perfectly flat and so would be ideal for this purpose.
+When Mona came home, I had completely lost track of the time and didn't know it was dinner time.
+Heck, I didn't even know it had been lunch time, and suddenly realized I was starving, so she made omelettes while I jabbered about my great new idea, which I still think is great.
+This morning, after mona went to work, I drove into town and bought a bunch of new tiles at the hardware store, but I also found some interesting shapes of brass and some polished wood -- AND I remembered my rocks I collected on the beach in Michigan last year, because they were so perfectly flat and so would be ideal for this purpose.
 I KNEW those would come in handy one of these days.

 * * * * *